 What you need to know about crepes

-The word “crêpe” derives from the Latin crispa, meaning curled and its simple preparation makes it a favourite dish for Candlemas – la Chandeleur – or Mardi-Gras.
-Chandeleur is known as crêpes day and generations have kept alive a variety of traditions and customs around the making and eating of crêpes.
+The word “crêpe” derives from the Latin crispa, meaning curled.
+Its simple preparation makes it a favourite dish for Candlemas – la Chandeleur – or Mardi-Gras.
+Chandeleur is known as Crêpes Day.
+Generations have kept alive a variety of traditions and customs around the making and eating of crêpes.

 Crêpes are made by pouring a thin liquid batter onto a hot frying flat pan, previously greased with butter or oil.
 The batter is spread evenly over the cooking surface of the pan by tilting the pan.